 Control Chart Template

-Although there are a lot of fancy Statistical Process Control (SPC) software tools out there, many engineers (and dare I say statisticians?) still often create control charts in Excel.
+Although there are many Statistical Process Control (SPC) software tools available, many engineers (and dare I say statisticians?) still often create control charts in Excel.
 The Control Chart Template on this page is designed as an educational tool to help you see what equations are involved in setting control limits for a basic Shewhart control chart, specifically X-bar, R, and S Charts.
 See below for more information and references related to creating control charts.

 Control Chart Templatefor Excel